-Macular Degeneration (MD), also known as age-related macular degeneration, is the name given to a group of degenerative diseases of the retina that cause progressive, painless loss of central vision.
-This deterioration can affect the individual’s ability to see fine detail, drive, read and recognise faces.
+Macular Degeneration (MD), also known as age-related macular degeneration, is the name given to a group of diseases of the retina that cause progressive, painless loss of central vision.
+This deterioration can affect the individual’s ability to see fine detail, drive, read, and recognise faces.

-Both wet and dry forms of MD begin in the Retinal Pigment Epithelium, or RPE, a layer of cells underneath the retina.
-The RPE is responsible for passing oxygen, sugar and other essentials up to the retina and moving waste products down the blood vessels underneath.
+Both wet and dry forms of MD begin in the Retinal Pigment Epithelium (RPE), a layer of cells underneath the retina.
+These cells are responsible for passing oxygen, sugar and other essentials up to the retina, and moving waste products down to the blood vessels below.

-MD occurs when this “garbage collection” breaks down and the waste products from the retina build up underneath the RPE.
-These deposits, known as ‘drusen,’ are easily seen by your eye care professional as yellow spots, during an eye examination by your optometrist.
+Macular Degeneration occurs when this “garbage collection” breaks down, and the waste products from the retina build up underneath the RPE.
+These deposits, known as ‘drusen’, are easily seen as yellow spots, during an eye examination by your optometrist.

-In the early stages of MD, when drusen first appear, you may not realise anything is wrong and you may still have normal vision.
-That is the best way to ensure that the disease is detected early on, so that treatment can begin, thus stabilising and maintaining as much of your sight as possible.
+In the early stages of Macular Degeneration, when drusen first appear, you may not realise anything is wrong and you may still have normal vision.
+Regular eye testing is the best way to ensure that the disease is detected early on, so that treatment can begin, thus stabilising and maintaining as much of your sight as possible.

-The Amsler grid is a tool that optometrists use to detect vision problems resulting from damage to the macula.
+The Amsler grid is a tool that optometrists use to detect vision problems caused by macular degeneration.

 © 2018 Aphrodite Livanes Optometrist Brisbane – Eye Care Plus.
 All rights reserved.